Breast Implant Remove & Replace Before and After Real Patient Photo Gallery of Dr Mark Doyle Plastic Surgeon

 What are the safest available breast implants?

-While both silicone and saline implants are considered safe for implantation, silicone is preferred for a number of reasons.
+While both silicone and saline implants are considered low risk for implantation, silicone is preferred for a number of reasons.
 They are less likely to rupture which ensures a longer-lasting cosmetic result too.
-Dr Doyle believes Motiva brand breast implants are the safest available implant on the market.
+Dr Doyle believes Motiva brand breast implants are one of the best available implants on the market.

 Is it painful to have breast implants removed?